subtub/Sublime-Text-Setup/README.md

 # Sublime-Text-Setup

-This is the Sublime Text setup for the subtub team.
+Some "Sublime Text" settings and snippets the subtub team is using.

 ## Installation